-However, weed edibles are a different ballgame since the high is more intense and lasts 6 to 8 hours.
+However, weed edibles are a different ballgame since the high is longer-lasting and more intense, around 6 to 8 hours.
 And dabbing can last for 2 to 4 hours.
 To clarify, these are just averages–some people may find that their high lasts shorter or longer than these estimates.

 Since shrooms and weed induce non-identical experiences, there is no clear winner based on how long the high or “trip” lasts.

 This one is a tie: Shrooms: 0 Weed: 2

 Shrooms can show up in a drug test.
 After all, federal law classifies psilocybin as a Schedule I substance.
 However, drug tests seldom investigate for traces of magic mushrooms.